vantaylo/Web-Crawler/README.md

 - Web scrap The Bachelorette Website.
 - Collect tweets of who was eliminated.
-- Store all data.
+- Store cast data.
-- Display formatted data.
+- Display tweets in new file.

 ## Guides and Resources